The City of Boulder has been working with the community to reimagine its public spaces.

 Boulder experienced outdoor spaces in new ways when streets were temporarily repurposed to meet community needs during the COVID-19 pandemic (now officially ended).
 During pandemic-related temporary changes to streets, including west Pearl Street, the community expressed a significant desire for more pedestrianized spaces downtown.
 City Council directed city staff to begin a public engagement process to better understand community aspirations for future opportunities.

-red boundaries indicating the Downtown Streets as Public Space Project Area
+red boundaries indicating the Downtown Streets as Public Space Project Area, see long description below for details

 FAQ

 There are trade-offs between different ways to use public streets.
-The project will consider:
+The project considered:

 • Public feedback